erabug/wikigraph/readme.md

 )
 query.execute(n1=node1, n2=node2)
 ```
 According to the [Neo4j manual](http://neo4j.com/docs/stable/query-constraints.html), unique constraints ensure that property values are unique for all nodes with a specific label.
-Additionally, unique constraints also add an index on the value--and this is the index used for lookups.
-It's interesting that the auto-indexing (on the 'node' property) hadn't had a similar effect.
+Additionally, unique constraints also add an index on the value--and this is the index used for lookups. *(Sidenote: It's interesting that the auto-indexing (on the 'node' property) hadn't had a similar effect.)*

 ##### Pruning the graph
 I was very surprised to find that over half of the links in the page links dataset had no outgoing links.
 After some poking around on Wikipedia, I learned that most of the dead-ends are [red links](http://en.wikipedia.org/wiki/Wikipedia:Red_link), links that point to a page that does not yet exist.
 For some pages, when I visited the source page I could not find the link pointing to the dead-end.
 The DBPedia 2014 dataset is based on dumps from April/May 2014, so perhaps some dead-ends are the result of being deleted.